 \subsection{Neural Network Parameterization}

+$Q^U$ is a MLP whose inputs are state and actions and outputs are $Q$ values.
+Unlike in DDPG, the loss function does not need to be smooth with respect to actions.
+As such, we also feed in discretized representation of each action dimension to make training simpler.

-We implemented each learned function in the above model as a deep neural network.
-We explored two parameterizations of the sequential components, the $Q^i$s.
-First, we looked at a recurrent LSTM model \cite{hochreiter1997long}.
-This model has shared weights and passes information via hidden activations from one action to another.
-The input at each time step is a function of the current state, $\bs{s}$, and action, $a^i$.
-Second, we looked at a version with no shared weights, passing all information into each sequential prediction model.
-These models are feed forward neural networks that take as input a concatenation of all previous action selections as well as the state.
-In more complex domains, such as vision based control tasks for example, it would make sense to untie only a subset of the weights.
-In practice, we found that the untied version performed better.
-Optimizing these model families is still an ongoing work.
+We worked with two parameterizations for $Q^L$.
+First, we looked at a recurrent LSTM model \citep{hochreiter1997long}.
+This model has shared weights and passes information via hidden activations from one action dimension to another.
+The input at each time step is a function of the current state from the upper MDP, $\bs{s_t}$, and a single action dimension, $a^i$.
+As it's an LSTM, the hidden state is capable of accumulating the previous actions.
+Second, we looked at a version with separate weights for each step of the lower MDP.
+The lower MDP does not have a fixed size input as the amount of action dimensions it has as inputs varies.
+To combat this, we use $N$ separate models that are switched between depending on the state index of the lower MDP.
+We call these distinct models $Q^i$ where $i \in [1, N]$.
+These models are feed forward neural networks that take as input a concatenation of all previous action selections, $\bs{a_t^1:i}$, as well as the upper state, $\bs{s_t}$.
+Doing this results in switching $Q^L$ with the respective $Q^i$ in every use.
+Empirically we found that this weight separation led to more stable training.

+In more complex domains, such as vision based control tasks for example, one should untie only a subset of the weights and keep common components -- a vision system -- the same.
+In practice, we found that for the simplistic domains we worked in fully untied weights was sufficient.
+Architecture exploration for these kinds of models is still ongoing work.
 For full detail of model architectures and training procedures selection see Appendix~\ref{app:details}.